 Baroness Isabel Maria and Baron Oswyn launched a follow up to their inaugural Heraldic Challenge in August of 2014, to encourage the use of heraldry in additional areas, particularly off the tourney field.

-The original challenge can be seen on page 8 of the August 2014 issue of FTT, with the results shared on pages 5 in the April 2015 issue.
+The original challenge can be seen on page 8 of the August 2014 issue of FTT, with the results (recreated below) shared on pages 5 in the April 2015 issue.

 Baronial Heraldic Challenge